th1j5/ouroboros.rocks/content/en/docs/Concepts/fa.md

 The third subcomponent in the IPCP that is relevant here -- the most important one -- is the Flow Allocator (FA).
-This component is responsible for implementing the requested flows, in our case between "client" and "server".
-It needs to establish some shared state between the two endpoints.
+This component is responsible for implementing and managing requested flows.
+It is also responsible for congestion control.

+For establishing a flow, it needs to establish some shared state between the two endpoints.
 A (bidirectional) flow is fully identified in a layer by a 4-tuple (A1,X,A2,Y) containing two addresses and two EIDs, in our example A1=720 and A2=1000).
 This 4-tuple needs to be known at both endpoints to identify where to send the packets it receives from the higher-layer application (the client), and to deliver packets that it reads from a lower layer flow.
 The flow allocation protocol is responsible to send this information.
 It is a request-response protocol.
-The flow allocator is identified by the DT component as EID
-0. So, all packets in the layer with DT header __DST:0__ are delivered to the flow allocator inside the destintation IPCP.
+The flow allocator is identified by the DT component as EID 0.
+So, all packets in the layer with DT header __DST:0__ are delivered to the flow allocator inside the destintation IPCP.

 When the source FA in IPCP 1 receives a request for a flow to "server", it will query its DIR for _d197782_ and receive 1000 as the